ChuyuanLiu/CNNFiltering/README.md

 cmsRun step3_ML_pixelOnly.py
 ```

-will produce the doublets seeds used as starting blocks for pixel-only tracks reconstruction.
+will produce the doublets seeds used aas starting blocks for pixel-only tracks reconstruction.
 The text files generated are named with the following rules:

 `_l_r_e_step_dnn_doublets.txt`